SS Antilles (1906): Construction

 The vessel was operated as a combined passenger and cargo ship by the Southern Pacific Steamship Company from the time of its launch until 1917.
 Antilles and sister ship Momus, along with several other ships, operated between New York and New Orleans with Southern Pacific Steamship's Morgan Line.

 Destruction

-Following American entry into World War I, selected by the Shipping Control Committee, Antilles was turned over 26 May 1917 and chartered by the United States Army for use as a civilian crewed U.S. Army Chartered Transport (USACT).
-The ship was among those in the first troop convoy to depart on 14 June, after considerable confusion and delays in troop loading, from the Hoboken Port of Embarkation.
-Antilles sailed from New York on 24 September in a four ship convoy, designated Group Number 8, composed of Antilles, a new Navy transport Henderson, another Army chartered transport Finland and another Army chartered ship that turned back, Lenape.
+Following American entry into World War I, selected by the Shipping Control Committee, Antilles was turned over May 26, 1917, and chartered by the United States Army for use as a civilian-crewed US Army Chartered Transport (USACT).
+The ship was among those in the first troop convoy to depart on June 14, after considerable confusion and delays in troop loading, from the Hoboken Port of Embarkation.
+Antilles sailed from New York on September 24 in a four ship convoy, designated Group Number 8, composed of Antilles, a new Navy transport Henderson, another Army chartered transport Finland and another Army chartered ship that turned back, Lenape.
 The convoy made the crossing successfully but both Antilles and Finland were torpedoed on the return voyage.